engineyard/ey-docs/pages/add-redis-to-your-application.md

 [Redis](http://redis.io) is an open source, advanced key-value store.
-It is often referred to as a data structure server because keys can contain strings, hashes, lists, sets and sorted sets.
+It is often referred to as a data structure server because keys can contain strings, hashes, lists, sets, and sorted sets.

 This page describes getting Redis working on your Engine Yard Cloud Ruby application.

 ## Install the Redis gem

-Bundling the [Redis gem](http://rubygems.org/gems/redis) into your application.
+First, you need to bundle the [Redis gem](http://rubygems.org/gems/redis) into your application.

 ###To add Redis to your application